Jelena Bogdanovic PhD

 As an award-winning instructor, at ISU I teach architectural history and theory.
-My former students received competitive offers for graduate studies and internships (TU Delft, Aalto U, KTH, Harvard School of Design, UPenn, Georgia Tech, Cooper Union, McGill School of Architecture, Columbia U, Leeds U, Virginia Commonwealth U, American U, George Mason U, U of Oklahoma, U of North Carolina at Greensboro, George Washington U, the Textiles Museum and the National Portrait Gallery in Washington DC).
-Others presented their work at symposia (Annual Meeting of the Association of the Collegiate Schools of Architecture; Graduate Art History Symposium, Florida State U; the National Undergraduate Research and Creativity Symposium at Kennesaw State U, GA, U of Central Oklahoma, OK and Weber State U, Utah; the Undergraduate Research Conference in Medieval and Renaissance studies at Longwood U, Virginia).
+My former students received competitive offers for graduate studies and internships (TU Delft, Aalto U, KTH, Harvard School of Design, UPenn, Georgia Tech, Cooper Union, McGill School of Architecture, Columbia U, Chinese University of Hong Kong, Cornell U, Leeds U, Virginia Commonwealth U, American U, George Mason U, U of Oklahoma, U of North Carolina at Greensboro, George Washington U, the Textiles Museum and the National Portrait Gallery in Washington DC).
+Others presented their work at symposia (Annual Meeting of the Association of the Collegiate Schools of Architecture; Graduate Art History Symposium, Florida State U; the National Undergraduate Research and Creativity Symposium; the Undergraduate Research Conference in Medieval and Renaissance studies at Longwood U, Virginia).
 My students published their papers in the journal Athanor, in the NCUR Proceedings and Proceedings of the Association of the Collegiate Schools of Architecture.